Redesigning The Classic Midweek Pasta With The Undercover Qualities Of Sage

 - Sea salt and black pepper to taste

 - 50 grams grated parmesan cheese

-- Small handful Italian parsley leaves roughly chopped
+- A small handful of Italian parsley leaves roughly chopped

-- Cook the pasta in a large pot of generously salted water until al dente, approximately 10 minutes.
-Drain and set aside.
+- Using a Bosch appliance cooktop, cook the pasta in a large pot of generously salted water until al dente, approximately 10 minutes.

-- On a chopping board, pick the sage leaves from their stems and set to one side .
+- On a chopping board, pick the sage leaves from their stems and set them to one side.